nostr-protocol/nips/XX.md

 ## Creating Zap Gated Resources (Creator)

-In order to create a Zap Gated Resource a creator uploads the resource (e.g, a text-, audio-, or image-file) to a NIP-XX enabled provider, specifying a price, the pubkey that will be used to publish the event, a payment destination according to NIP-57, as well as a list of relays that should be used for zapping.
+In order to create a Zap Gated Resource a creator uploads the resource (e.g, a text-, audio-, or image-file) to a NIP-XX enabled provider, specifying a price, the public key that will be used to publish the event, a payment destination according to NIP-57, as well as a list of relays that should be used for zapping.
 The provider returns an unsigned event of kind-X, containing relevant metadata and the resource url that the creator can then sign and publish.

 ## Protecting a Zap Gated Ressource (Provider)